Bankeybiharidassa/directus/README.md

 `npm install` is not supported at the repository root because the monorepo uses the `workspace:` protocol.
 Use `pnpm install` or run `scripts/install.sh` to install all dependencies.
+### Verifying extension structure
+Run `node extensions/check_extensions.cjs` to list each extension and verify that required files are present.

 ### Node.js 18 Compatibility